raygun101/MarkupKit/README.md

     </LMColumnView>

 #### Named Colors
-A named color value may refer to either a color in the application's "color table" or a color constant defined by the `UIColor` class.
+A named color value may refer to either a color in the application's "color table" or to a color constant defined by the `UIColor` class.
 The color table is an optional collection of key-value pairs defined in a file named _Colors.plist_.
 If present, this file must be located in the application's main bundle.
-The table's keys represent color names, and the values the associated RGB[A] codes.
+The table's keys represent color names, and the values the associated RGB[A] values.
 The names can be used thoroughout the application in place of the actual hex values.

 For example, the following property list defines a color named "darkRed":